 The steelworks that, we are happy to say, never came into being.”

-Flørli is a place where the conditions for power production are very good.
-The fall from the lake Flørlivatnet to the sea level is 740 meters, it is a plant with the second highest fall ever built in Norway.
+Flørli is a place where the conditions for hydropower production are very good.
+The fall from the lake Flørlivatnet to the sea level is 740 meters – the second highest fall ever built in Norway.
 Therefore, the property Flørli with surrounding mountain areas and lakes, was bought in 1914 for 16.000 crowns by a businessman from Stavanger, Einar Meling.

 A/S Flørli got a concession on the 16th of November, 1916.
-By then the building was in full swing.
+By then the building of the hydropower station had already started.
 But even though the building process went according to plan, the world situation changed dramatically.
-The Germans took a keen interest in steel for arm production, but soon the war situation changed, resulting in the collapse of the steel market.
-Success for one party easily means failure for another.
-The Lysefjord, many people are glad to say, never got its steelworks – and we should probably be glad for that today.
+The Germans needed steel for arms production, but their warluck changed and the steel market collapsed.
+The Lysefjord there never got its steelworks – and we should probably be glad for that today.

 The Building Period

 Even though the conditions for hydroelectricity production in Flørli were favourable, the building of dams and a water pipeline in this area was to cost much toil and sweat.
 A lot of equipment had to be brought up to the lake, 740 meters above the sea level.
 That job had to be done by human power as the terrain was largely too steep for horses.
 Only some years after the work had started, rails were laid for a trolley to bring equipment and people from the fjord to the mountain top.
 Many tales about brave deeds date from this period.
 Most well-known were the strong Helmikstøl brothers.
 They are said to have carried 135 kilo each on their back uphill!
 The average payload for a man was 80 kilo – also beyond imagination to most people today.

 A little society is created at Flørli